artemdusan/fenix/README.md

 2. **Configure Firebase Project**

-   Create a new project using the Firebase Console.
+   Create a new project using the Firebase Console (enable functions, firestore and authentication).
    Then edit the `.firebaserc` file in your project root:

    ```json